cambridge-cares/TheWorldAvatar/Agents/SewageNetworkAgent/README.md

-# Sewerage Network Agent
+# Sewage Network Agent
-This agent is for maintaining data and the corresponding instances in the knowledge graph (KG) regarding the sewerage network located in a midsize town in Germany.
-Its purpose is to instantiate instances of the sewerage network.
+This agent is for maintaining data and the corresponding instances in the knowledge graph (KG) regarding the sewage network located in a midsize town in Germany.
+Its purpose is to instantiate the sewage network.

 ## Usage
-This part of the README describes the usage of the sewerage network agent.
 The module itself can be packaged into an executable war, deployed as a web servlet on tomcat.
 Sending the appropriate request to the correct URL will initiate the agent.

-The next section explains the requirements to run the agent.

 ### Requirements
 - It is required to have access to a knowledge graph SPARQL endpoint.
 This can be either in form of a Docker container or natively running on a machine.
 It is not in the scope of this README to explain the set-up of a knowledge graph triple store.